Aa20475/GSOC-DEVLOG-2019/Report1.md

 * Replacing the brute force approach with KNN search using KDTrees.

 * Adding Sliders for parameters such as Pose vs Trajectory etc.

+* Many more modifications needed to the UI.